slotopol/server/README.md

 In `/signin` call password can be given by two ways:

 1) Explicitly at field `secret` as is.
-2) By HMAC SHA256 hash and temporary public key.
+2) By HMAC SHA256 hash and temporary public key (without send opened secret).

 In second case it should be string in field `sigtime` with current time formatted in RFC3339 (can be with nanoseconds).
 And at field `hs256` it should be hexadecimal HMAC formed with algorithm SHA256 with this current time as a key, and password, i.e. sha256.hmac(sigtime, password).
 Allowed timeout for public key is 2m 30s.